andalugeeks/andaluh-googledocs-addon/README.md

 ## Development

-To use a different [andaluh-gs](https://github.com/andalugeeks/andaluh-js/tree/google-apps-script) transcription library version, deploy your own copy on your Google App Script account.
-Then edit the `appscript.json` file to reference your own version and follow the installation steps from step 1.
+To use a different [andaluh-gs](https://github.com/andalugeeks/andaluh-js/tree/google-apps-script) transcription library version you've two options

+* Edit the files under `src/andaluhgs`
-Further reference on how to edit the `appscript.json` file here: https://developers.google.com/apps-script/manifest/dependencies
+* Deploy your own `andaluhgs` as a Google App Script.
+Then remove the files under `src/andaluhgs` and add your own `andaluhgs` library as a dependency on the `appscript.json` file (further reference on how to edit the `appscript.json` file here: https://developers.google.com/apps-script/manifest/dependencies).

 ## Roadmap